๐ŸญAmerican Business History

 Fair Labor Standards Act of 1938

-• Mandated overtime pay at 1.5 times regular wages for hours exceeding 40 per week
+• Mandated overtime pay at 1.5 times regular wages for hours exceeding 40 per week.

-• Restricted child labor by setting minimum age requirements and limiting hours for minors, ending widespread exploitation
+• Restricted child labor by setting minimum age requirements and limiting hours for minors, targeting the widespread exploitation of children in factories, mines, and agriculture.

-Compare: Wagner Act vs. FLSA—both emerged from New Deal reform, but Wagner focused on collective worker power (unions), while FLSA established individual worker protections (wages, hours).
+Compare: Wagner Act vs. FLSA: both emerged from New Deal reform, but Wagner focused on collective worker power (unions), while FLSA established individual worker protections (wages, hours).
 FRQs often ask how these complementary approaches reshaped labor-management relations.

 Postwar Rebalancing: Limiting Union Power